-Actions for 2017 - 2021, (and Timescale (start/end Objectives person/position responsible) date) Justification Success measure 2.4 We will improve encouragement Becoming a co-applicant is an In 2018 we expect at and support for E&MCRs to become co- 2018 - 2020 important stage in career least half of new applicants (at Grade 7) and PIs (at progression applications to grade 8) through training, reminders to include an E&MCR a group leads and grant applicants and The department's research co-applicant, working with the E&MCR working committee has agreed (2016) a increasing to 75% by group leads and E&MCR policy that all grant 2020. representatives on the Research applications should include an Committee .
+2. Improve career and development opportunities for all research staff Timescale Actions for 2017 - 2021, (and (start/end Objectives person/position responsible) date) Justification Success measure 2.4 We will improve encouragement Becoming a co-applicant is an In 2018 we expect at and support for E&MCRs to become co- 2018 - 2020 important stage in career least half of new applicants (at Grade 7) and PIs (at progression applications to grade 8) through training, reminders to include an E&MCR as group leads and grant applicants and The department's research co-applicant, working with the E&MCR working committee has agreed (2016) a increasing to 75% by group leads and E&MCR policy that all grant 2020. representatives on the Research applications should include an Committee .
 EMCR where feasible.
-All grade 8 staff who Research committee meetings Line managers should already have been in the attended by all group leads (or their be discussing grant writing department for 3 deputies) will include reminders of with staff at grade 7 and grade years or more to be this policy at meetings during 2017-18 8; especially at annual PDR. co-applicant on a to ensure that the practice is grant embedded Research Committee chair and E&MCR representative
+All grade 8 staff who Research committee meetings Line managers should already have been in the attended by all group leads (or their be discussing grant writing department for 3 deputies) will include reminders of with staff at grade 7 and grade years or more to be a this policy at meetings during 2017-18 8; especially at annual PDR. co-applicant on a to ensure that the practice is grant embedded Research Committee chair and E&MCR representative

-Objectives Actions for 2017 - 2021, (and person/position responsible) Timescale (start/end date) Justification Success measure Support research staff to become co- applicants and Pls on grant proposals 2.5 Prepare a document for the intranet on tips for productive grant writing.
-The document will include extracts from the womeninscience.ox.ac interviews with senior women sections talking about how they secured their first fellowship and grant funding E&MCR working group leads Autumn 2018 2016 survey data shows that the 61 respondents) who have applied for funding (34 of whom (56%) were women).
-Publish the document on the intranet Autumn 2018 2.6 We will monitor future grant applications with a post-doctoral researcher (grade 7 or 8) as a co- applicant.
-Data monitoring group The E&MCR group will gather In 2016 there were 117 A&R staff in the department including 52 at grades 7 and 8.
-The survey respondents who Increase the proportion of A&R staff who have applied for funding by at least 10% in 2020 As well as expanding experiences from grade 7 &8 researchers of department support for grant applications.
-We will repeat (and possibly expand) items on satisfaction with department support for research and fellowship applications in future surveys, BW chair and E&MCR working group leads Spring 2018 had applied for grants in the department were highly satisfied with the support they received from admin and finances (93% all, 95% of women) and senior colleagues (95% all, 97% of women). the proportion of co- applicants and PIS among E&MCRs we need to maintain the high levels of satisfaction with support for research grant applications
+2. Improve career and development opportunities for all research staff Timescale Actions for 2017 - 2021, (and (start/end Objectives person/position responsible) date) Justification Success measure Support 2.5 Prepare a document for the Autumn 2018 2016 survey data shows that Publish the document research staff to intranet on tips for productive grant the 61 respondents) who have on the intranet become co- writing. applied for funding (34 of Autumn 2018 applicants and whom (56%) were women).
+Pls on grant The document will include extracts proposals from the womeninscience.ox.ac interviews with senior women sections talking about how they secured their first fellowship and grant funding E&MCR working group leads 2.6 We will monitor future grant In 2016 there were 117 A&R Increase the applications with a post-doctoral staff in the department proportion of A&R researcher (grade 7 or 8) as a co- including 52 at grades 7 and 8. staff who have applicant. applied for funding by Data monitoring group at least 10% in 2020 The E&MCR group will gather The survey respondents who As well as expanding experiences from grade 7 &8 Spring 2018 had applied for grants in the the proportion of co- researchers of department support for department were highly applicants and PIS grant applications.
+We will repeat (and satisfied with the support they among E&MCRs we possibly expand) items on satisfaction received from admin and need to maintain the with department support for research finances (93% all, 95% of high levels of and fellowship applications in future women) and senior colleagues satisfaction with surveys,BW chair and E&MCR working (95% all, 97% of women). support for research group leads grant applications